kabanero-io/events-operator/README.md

 The attributes are:

 - name: the name of the mediation.
 Note that the URL to the mediator must include the mediation name as the component of the path.
-- input: Name of the variable to store the input message.
-If the input comes from a https listener, the body of the message is stored in `message.body`, and the header of the message is stored in `message.header`.
+- variables: predefined name/value pairs that may be used as predefined variables within the `body` of the mediation.
-- sendTo: list of variable names for destinations to send output message.
+- sendTo: list of variable names that represent destinations to send output message.
 - body: body that contains code based on Common Expression Language (CEL) to process the message.

+Two additional implicitly pre-defined variables are also available for a mediation:

+- `body`: body of the incoming message
+- `header`: HTTP header of the incoming message.

 The `body` of a mediation is an array of JSON objects, where each object may contain one or multiples of: